eastgenomics/eggd_somalier_relate2multiqc/README.md

 # eggd_somalier_relate2multiqc

 ## What does this app do?
-Reformats the output of somalier relate to: 1) Append predicted sex and reorder columns to present data in MultiQC report
+Reformats the output of somalier relate to append predicted sex and reorder columns to present data in MultiQC report

 ![Image of workflow](https://github.com/eastgenomics/eggd_somalier_relate2multiqc/blob/dev/Somalier_relate2multiqc_workflow.jpg)